Udayan Thakker

-Udayan Thakkar (Gujarati: ઉદયન ઠક્કર) is a Gujarati language poet, writer and translator from Mumbai, India.
+Udayan Thakkar is a Gujarati language poet, writer and translator from Mumbai, India.

 His first anthology of poems is Ekavan (1987) which won him Jayant Pathak Poetry Prize.
 Sellara (2003), his second anthology, was awarded the Ushnas Prize (2002–03).
 His other significant works include Jugalbandhi (1995) and Udayan Thakker Na Chuntela Kavyo (2012; Selected poems of Udayan Thakker).
 He contributed to Gujarati children's literature.
 He is an editor of online poetry portal Poetry India.

 Early life

 Thakker was born on 28 October 1955 in Mumbai, India to Karsandas and Shantiben.
 His grandfather was a native of Kutch.
-He started to write poems during his primary education.
+He started writing poems during his primary education.

 He completed his SSC from The New Era School, Mumbai.
 He completed his Bachelor of Commerce from Sydenham College.

 Career

 He is a Chartered accountant and Cost accountant by qualification.In 1974 his poem came out for the first time in Kavita, a bimonthly Gujarati poetry journal.
 Subsequently, his poems appeared in Gujarati literary magazines including Shabdasrishti, Kavilok, Etad, Samipe, Gazalvishwa and Navneet Samarpan.